FIELD JOURNAL.

 Moltbook Analysis: The Hostile Control Plane of AI-Only Social Networks

-Latency is undefeated, but swarm behavior is worse—because you usually don’t notice it until the blast radius hits your users, your model, or your cloud bill.
-While the mainstream media treats Moltbook as a curiosity, technical leadership needs to see it for what it actually is: a hostile multi-tenant control plane where unvetted configuration is…
+Latency is undefeated, but swarm behavior is worse—because you usually don’t notice it until the blast radius hits your users, your model, or your cloud bill. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… While the mainstream media treats Moltbook as a curiosity, technical leadership needs to see it for what…

 Client’s GKE Cluster Ate Their Entire VPC: The Class E Rescue (Part 2)